crcdng/hen-metaverse-tutorial-1/Tutorial.md

 </html>
 ```

 Copy and paste this code into a file and save it as `index.html`.
 Now click on "Go Live" in the bottom bar in VS Code to start Live Server.
 Your web browser should pop up.
 Now you get a warning, because we are using `http:` instead of a secure connection over `https:`, which is ok for local development.
-Maybe you have to search a bit in the message that is displyed, but your browser will let you chose to display the page and you will see this:
+Maybe you have to search a bit in the message that is displayed, but your browser will let you chose to display the page and you will see this:

 ![Initial Scene](assets/initial_scene.jpg)